Study Spanish in Buenos Aires Argentina

 If you feel safe try to stop and say: Acá, Por Favor (here, please) ....and indicate with your finger ...

 Whereever the circunstance...
-Show you decided to get out of the car, after ask help to a "Guardia Urbana" ( They go with Blue sport clothes and a Cap with their mark) They are always ready to help with address and turist info, or also
+Show you decided to get out of the car them ask help to a "policia" are always ready to help with address and turist info, or

 Also turist Police number for Free call: 08009992838

-* If you feel confuce with your "Guia T" don´t hesitated to look for me and I´ll oriented you... :-)
+* If you feel confused with your "Guia T" don´t hesitated to look for me and I´ll oriented you... :-)

 Ester Carrizo * Spanish teacher * Hola-yosoy@argentina.com